twbs/bootstrap/docs/getting-started/third-party-support.md

           box-sizing: content-box;
 }

-/* Option 2B: Reset an entire region with a custom Less mixin */ .reset-box-sizing {
+/* Option 2B: Reset an entire region with a custom Sass mixin */ .reset-box-sizing {
   &,
   *,